Why should you maintain and clean the pond?

 - Safe for fish, wildlife, pets and plants in the pond.

-3. Remove overgrown plants and decide how much of the clump should go back and if it would benefit from being divided and potted into more than one basket (if space in your pond allows.)
+- Remove overgrown plants and decide how much of the clump should go back

-4. Try and keep as much mature water as possible in clean dustbins or the like to replace back after the clean out and then top up with rainwater if possible.
+- Keep as much mature water as possible in clean dustbins to replace back into the pond after the clean out

 Other Autumn pond tasks:

-- Check that all Half Hardy and Non Hardy plants are placed into a greenhouse for protection.
+- Place any Half Hardy and Non Hardy plants into a greenhouse for protection.

-- Check that all waterlilies are low enough in the water to be below any expected ice level in your area.
+- Place all waterlilies low enough in the water to be below any expected ice level in your area.

 - Check any plants for duckweed and wash them clean before replacing them in the pond.